Phanoteus/phokis/README.md

 ## Usage

-Assuming Composer has been installed and configured for your project, a simple index.php might look like this:
+Assuming Composer has been installed and configured for your project, a simple `index.php` file might look like this:

 ```php
 use Phanoteus\Phokis\Server;